Riccardo Fraccari

-Riccardo Fraccari (born 30 May 1949 in Pisa, Italy) is a world sport administrator, holding various high-ranking positions, most notably as president of the World Baseball Softball Confederation and International Baseball Federation.
-In August 2016 under Fraccari, the International Olympic Committee voted to reinstate baseball and softball as Olympic sports for the Tokyo 2020 Games.
-He was elected WBSC president in May, 2014 for the first term, re-elected in July, 2022, for the second term, and after completing his first term from 2014 to 2021, is now currently serving a second full 7-year term.
+Riccardo Fraccari (born 30 May 1949 in Pisa, Italy) is an international sports administrator who is the current president of the World Baseball Softball Confederation (WBSC).
+He was previously president of the International Baseball Federation (IBAF) from 2009 to 2013.

-Fraccari was elected as president of the International Baseball Federation in December 2009, succeeding American Harvey Schiller, and immediately set out to hold merger discussions with the International Softball Federation.
-He spearheaded negotiations to consolidate international baseball and softball to establish and successfully launch the World Baseball Softball Confederation in October 2012, uniting baseball and softball's global movements and streamlining the two sports' efforts to return to the Olympic Games.
+Fraccari was elected as president of the IBAF in December 2009, succeeding American Harvey Schiller, and immediately set out to hold merger discussions with the International Softball Federation.
+He spearheaded negotiations to consolidate international baseball and softball to establish and successfully launch the WBSC in October 2012, uniting baseball and softball's global movements and streamlining the two sports' efforts to return to the Olympic Games.
+He was elected the first president of the WBSC in May 2014, and was re-elected in July 2022 to serve a second seven-year term.